Calculating your pension benefits

 Your annual pension is 1/80 x 2 x £12,000 = £300

-You can take a tax-free lump sum by giving up some of your annual pension.
+You can take a lump sum by giving up some of your annual pension.
+If you have an automatic lump sum because you have membership before 1 April 2008, you can add to the lump sum by giving up some of your annual pension.
 Find out about converting your pension to a lump sum